 More than a decade after the first electric vehicles went on sale, EV-shopping horror stories still abound.
 People looking for a plug-in vehicle, whether a plug-in hybrid or a battery-electric car, often find themselves in dealerships with sales people who don’t know much about the cars, can’t answer basic questions and would rather sell gas-burners.

 [Estimated Reading Time: 2.5 minutes]

-The problems were documented in a PEV shopping study by researchers at the University of California at Davis, were found pretty much unchanged in a 2017 study by Ipsos RDA market research.
+The problems, first documented in a 2014 PEV shopping study by researchers at the University of California at Davis, were found pretty much unchanged in a 2017 study by Ipsos RDA market research.
 The UC Davis researchers conducted their study in California, a state that’s a hot-spot for sale of plug-in hybrids and EVs, while the Ipsos plug-in vehicle shopping study was conducted in a number of states where EVs are sold, using secret shoppers who visited a total of 141 EV-selling dealerships.

-Dealers, for their part, said that it is hard to fire up the sales crew when it takes twice as long, for less profit, to sell a plug-in vehicle versus a conventional car or SUV.
+Dealers, for their part, told US Davis researchers that it is hard to fire up the sales crew when it takes twice as long, for less profit, to sell a plug-in vehicle versus a conventional car or SUV.
 They also complained about the complexity of incentives, the ever-changing nature of the public car-charging infrastructure and the lack of coherent government policies for supporting the vehicles.

 So what’s the poor shopper to do?